opennetworkinglab/aether-docs/edge_deployment/sdfabric_deployment.rst

 - Build trigger
 - Source code management

-We created one Jenkins job for each TOST component, per Aether edge.
+We created one Jenkins job for each SD-Fabric component, per Aether edge.

 We have four Jenkins jobs (HostPath provisioner, ONOS, Stratum and Telegraf) for each edge as of today.